Avoiding a Deer Collision

 On a cold and frosty morning, while driving to work, you switch through the radio stations to find your favorite tune.
 You begin making a mental checklist of the tasks you need to accomplish today in the office.
 Your mind then drifts to the grocery items you need to pick-up at the store after work.

 Suddenly, you are jerked back to reality when three deer unexpectedly run out in front of your vehicle in an attempt to cross the busy road.
 You jam on the brakes in hopes of stopping before colliding into the animals.
 You breathe a sigh of relief once the deer trot off to safety and escape the hit.

-- Be a watchful motorist.
-In daylight hours, a motorist can see an animal at the side of the road or on the road soon enough to avoid a collision.
+Be a watchful motorist.
+In daylight hours, a driver can see an animal at the side of the road or on the road soon enough to avoid a collision.
 However, at night, drivers usually do not see an animal until it is too close to avoid.

 Be aware that most animals are most active during the evening and early morning hours.
 Ninety-percent of deer-vehicle collisions occur between dusk and dawn.

 Your safety, as well as the safety of your passengers and other motorists on the road, should not be jeopardized by trying to avoid hitting a deer.